Shogun – Unified and efficient machine learning

 In 2016, I (co-)led Shogun to join NumFocus, a charitable that supports open-source scientific computing.

-Since 2014, I am involved part-time with Swhere, who offer data-based consulting, combined with a very solid business background.
+Since 2014, I am involved with swhere, who offer data-based consulting, combined with a very solid business background.
 Some senior academics are in the team, too.
 This is an interesting experience as it is quite orthogonal to what I do at the Gatsby — algorithms tailored to problems, rather than the other way around.